openfaas/docs/docs/languages/python/index.md

         "statusCode": 200,
         "body": rows
     }

+def read_secret(name):
+    with open("/var/openfaas/secrets/" + name, "r") as f: return f.read().strip()
 ```

-Always read the secret from an OpenFaaS secret at `/var/openfaas/secrets/secret-name`.
-The use of environment variables is an anti-pattern and will be visible via the OpenFaaS API.
+Always read secrets from an OpenFaaS secret at `/var/openfaas/secrets/secret-name`.
+The use of environment variables for sensitive values is an anti-pattern — they are visible via the OpenFaaS API.

 ### Authenticate a function